-Our friends at the Chartered Institute of Purchasing and Supply (CIPS) have cobbled together terrific overview of e-procurement.
+Our friends at the Chartered Institute of Purchasing and Supply (CIPS) have cobbled together a terrific overview of e-procurement.

 According to CIPS’ website, e-procurement is:

 “The combined use of electronic information and communications technology (ICT) in order to enhance the links between customer and supplier, and with other value chain partners, and thereby to improve external and internal processes.
 E-Procurement is a key component of e-business and e-commerce.”

 In other words: e-procurement, because of its technological foundation, improves both customer/supplier relationships and business processes, and could also offer significant cost savings.

 But, where did e-procurement come from?
 Surely the development and subsequent adoption of e-procurement software wasn’t an overnight phenomenon…right?

 The origins of e-procurement or “electronic procurement” begin in the 1980s, with the development of electronic data interchange (EDI).
 This development, while ancient by today’s standards, was groundbreaking for the time.
 EDI allowed customers and suppliers to send and receive purchase orders (and invoices as well) using call-forward networks, and eventually email.